partho-maple/Crossover_Test/Readme.md

 ## Feedback

 - There is a major mistake on the API documentation.
 According to the documentation, the register api call is a GET method.
 But in real it's not.
 The register API is a POST methos.
-Please fix the mistake.
-This mistake took my 2-3 hours.
+-

+## Note

+Please don't copy or use this project without my permission.

 ---